freedomofpress/securedrop-docs/docs/admin/installation/prepare_servers.rst

 * wireless LAN and Bluetooth
 * Thunderbolt support
 * audio support (output, speakers, microphones)
-* other features supported by the hardware but not used by SecureDrop.
+* other features supported by the hardware but not used by SecureDrop, such as Thunderbolt, SD card controller, or enhanced consumer infrared

 In most cases, you should enable support for LAN and USB ports only.
+On NUC models, you can find this under **Advanced ▸ Onboard Devices**

 You should also check the servers' boot settings.
 Ubuntu 24.04 supports both Legacy and UEFI boot modes, with UEFI preferred.
 You should also disable Secure